use-ink/ink-docs/docs/basics/testing.md

 [the ink! examples directory](https://github.com/paritytech/ink-examples/tree/main).

 Before you can run the test, you have to install a Substrate node with `pallet-contracts`.
 By default e2e tests require that you install [`substrate-contracts-node`](https://github.com/paritytech/substrate-contracts-node).
-You do not need to run it in the background since the tests will automatically start the node for each test independently.
+You do not need to run it in the background since the node is started for each test independently.
 To install the latest version:

 ```sh